ankit-gautam23/demystiflying-git/readme.md

 - Post this you can look for adding these files to same commit which you did before.
 For that you need to use ```--no-edit``` flag along with ```git commit --amend``` command.

 > $ git commit --amend --no-edit

+## Stash

+- Stash is about saving your work without actually commiting your work to remote repo and is very useful in long run when you actually need to get your working repo clean for pull/merge operations.

+- Stash maintains an array of your code changes when you exactly run ```git stash``` command.

+> $ git stash

+- To apply your stashed changes you can run the following command:

+> $ git stash pop

+- But pop command will apply the most recent changes that we did.
+So let's give stash a name, to assign a name use following command.

+> $ git stash save STASH-NAME

+- To get the list of stash your local repo is holding, use following command:

+> $ git stash list

+- To apply the stash you need to run floowing command along with the number you see which is nothing but the stash index:

+> $ git stash apply STASH-INDEX-NUMBER